-In an interview with the Financial Times, Sir Keir Starmer, has claimed that the main reason Labour suffered its worst electoral defeat for 80 years in December because of “the leadership” of his predecessor Jeremy Corbyn.
+In an interview with the Financial Times, Sir Keir Starmer has claimed that the main reason Labour suffered its worst electoral defeat in 80 years is because of “the leadership” of his predecessor Jeremy Corbyn.

-The new Labour leader claimed he was reluctant to criticise his predecessor during the campaign to succeed Jeremy Corbyn who remained popular among the party membership but now feels he as nothing to lose in doing so, after all the predominantly centrist PLP will not carry out a coup on one of their own like they did to Corbyn and the membership have no power.
+The new Labour leader claimed he was reluctant to criticise his predecessor during the campaign to succeed Jeremy Corbyn who remained popular among the party membership.
+However, it’s obvious Starmer now feels he has nothing to lose in his criticising, after all the predominantly centrist PLP will not have any truck in attacking Corbyn, it’s been par for the course with the majority of them.

-There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns at Jeremy Corbyn’s past, irrelevant of truth.
+There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns about Jeremy Corbyn’s past, irrelevant of the truth.

 This makes it easy for Sir Keir Starmer and his propaganda machine to associate the lie with the “illusion of truth” associating it to why Labour lost the general election of 2019.

-Starmer hopes his seeds of deceit, that whisper of a lie, will grows and becomes an “illusion of truth” It’s much the same lie as the Tory’s used against Labour after the WORLD financial crash.
+Starmer hopes his seeds of deceit, that whisper of a lie, will grow and becomes an “illusion of truth” It’s much the same lie as the Tories used against Labour after the WORLD financial crash.
 They repeated the lie that Labour had brought about the financial crash so many times over so many years that an audible grown could be heard every time it was mentioned on programs such as question time.
-Unfortunately the method worked and even today that very lie is still repeated.
+Unfortunately, the method worked and even today that very lie is still repeated.

 Sir Keir Starmer trying to distance himself from his own bad policy

-It is in the former Shadow Brexit ministers interest to move himself and the Party’s away from the failings on his own Brexit policy and the vote losing second referendum.
-A clear vote loser then and now.
+It is in the former Shadow Brexit minister’s interest to shove down the memory hole his own part in the disaster of the 2019 general election, his own Brexit policy and the vote losing second referendum.

 It was Sir Keir Starmer who way back in 2018 pushed what should have been a composite motion to stop a ‘Tory no deal’ into a second referendum at all cost policy.
 Even though on that very day Corbyn had said no second referendum.

 Where Sir Keir Starmer has declared that the 2019 result was down to the unpopularity of one person – Jeremy Corbyn – and that Labour’s left-wing policies meant that the party was unelectable.
 The reality, Sir Keir is perpetuating a lie.
-By repeating this lie an establishment slur it helps to shovel dirt on the Left wing agenda of the Labour Party and socialism in general.
+Repeating this lie as an establishment slur helps to shovel dirt on the Left wing agenda of the Labour Party and socialism in general.

 Confidential Labour election report reveals 1.2m party voters just stayed at home